-- lunches and dinners (not just number but also quality --a sandwich is not equal to a 3 course dinner with wines), with tips
+- lunches and dinners (plus tips).
+Review both the number and the quality --a sandwich is not equal to a Michelin starred dinner!

-- museum and tourist admissions (plus will you have to wait in line 2 hours or will you get priority access) and what will you pay for delivery of these items if you purchase them in advance?
+- museum and tourist admissions.
+Are they included and what sort of access to they provide?
+Will you have to wait in line 2 hours or will you get priority access?
+What will you pay for delivery of these items if you purchase them in advance?